Mikey's Muppet Memorabilia Museum

 Five piece Sesame Street PVC figure boxed set by Applause

-The Elmo figure from this set was also sold in a two pack set with the figure of Ernie dressed as a firefighter, which is listed below in the "People in Your Neighbourhood" theme (which shows the characters dressed for different jobs).
-The Elmo and Ernie two pack has a copyright date of 1993, therefore this boxed five pack set may also be from 1993.
-As with Elmo, the Cookie Monster figure from this five pack was also originally from the "People in Your Neighbourhood" series.
+The Elmo figure from this set was also sold in a two pack set with the figure of Ernie dressed as a firefighter, which is shown further below in the "People in Your Neighbourhood" themed series.
+The Elmo and Ernie two pack has a copyright date of 1993, which adds to the likelihood that this five pack set was released around 1993 as well.
+As with Elmo, the Cookie Monster figure from this five pack was also originally created as part of the "People in Your Neighbourhood" series.
+So it seems likely that along with Grover, the Elmo and Cookie Monster figures may have been extra stock as well.
+The Ernie figure is a commonly found figure and therefore may have also been extra stock, however the Big Bird figure from this set is not very common, so I suspect that it was only available in this box set.

 More Beach Theme Figures